PreCNet: Next-Frame Video Prediction Based on Predictive Coding: Architecture

 \subsubsection{Structure of the model}

 The model, shown in Fig.~\ref{fig:precnet_arch}, consists of $N+1$ hierarchically organized modules\footnote{The model is the same as in Fig.~\ref{fig:compar_RB_vs_PreCNet}, \textbf{(c)}.
 However, in order to enable direct comparison with Rao and Ballard model, it was redrawn in a different arrangement for Fig.~\ref{fig:compar_RB_vs_PreCNet}, \textbf{(b)}.
 The PE from the model of~\cite{rao1999predictive} is not equivalent to the ``Module'' in Fig.~\ref{fig:precnet_arch}.
 See Fig.~\ref{fig:compar_PreCNet_vs_PredNet}, \textbf{(b)}, \textbf{(e)} for a comparison.}.
 A module $i\in\{0,1,\dots, N\}$ consists of the following components: \begin{itemize} \item A \textbf{representation layer} is a convolutional LSTM ($\textrm{convLSTM}_i$) layer (see~\cite{xingjian2015convolutional,hochreiter1997long}) with output state $R_i$ (alternatively\footnote{For representation layer states we used both small $\mathbf{r}$ and capital letter $R$.
 Small $\mathbf{r}$ corresponds to formalism from~\cite{rao1999predictive}, capital $R$ was used in~\cite{lotter2017deep}.} $\mathbf{r}$).
+The convLSTM followed dynamics from commonly used ``No peepholes'' LSTM variant \cite{greff2016lstm} (see \textit{Supplementary materials -- convLSTM} for details).
 Technically, it consists of two convolutional LSTM layers ($\textrm{convLSTM}_i^{up/down}$) which share hidden and cell states ($R_i, C_i$) but differ in the input ($E_i$ vs. $E_{i+1}$).
 The input, forget, and output gates use hard sigmoid as an activation function.
 During calculation of the final (hidden) and cell states, hyperbolic tangent is used.

 \item An \textbf{error representation} consists of the Rectified Linear Units (ReLU) whose input is obtained by merging errors $\mathit{PREDICTION} - \mathit{ACTUAL} \ \mathit{STATE}$ and $\mathit{ACTUAL} \ \mathit{STATE} - \mathit{PREDICTION}$.
 The state of the error representation is denoted as $E_i$.